vand3rlinden/vand3rlinden.github.io/content/post/mdo-quarantine-policies.md

 ![IMAGE](/images/mdo-quarantine-policies/mdo-quarantine-policies-requestrelease.png)

-_Tenant Admins_ or _[Quarantine Administrators](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/mdo-portal-permissions?view=o365-worldwide#modify-email--collaboration-role-group-role-assignments-in-the-microsoft-defender-portal)_ can approve or deny release requests in the quarantine:
+_Tenant Admins_ or _*Quarantine Administrators_ can approve or deny release requests in the quarantine:

 ![IMAGE](/images/mdo-quarantine-policies/mdo-quarantine-policies-approverelease.png)

+### *Quarantine Administrators
+_Quarantine Administrators_ is an Email & collaboration role group in the [Microsoft Defender portal](https://security.microsoft.com/emailandcollabpermissions).
+You should add the _Quarantine Administrators_ to the _'User requested to release a quarantined message'_ [alert policy](https://security.microsoft.com/alertpoliciesv2) as recipients, so that they receive an informational email alert when a user requested a release from the quarantine.

 ## Global settings
 You can also change the notification email settings under _Global Settings_, where you can set settings such as the recurrence of quarantine notifications or change the layout of the email.